Support for Research Assignments

 Looking to try a new multimodal assignment for your course?
-Podcasts assignments allow students to communicate their ideas in a new medium and do not require use of specialty equipment or paid software.
-Explore the podcast project package, which includes an instructor’s guide with a sample timeline for the project and resources for students, Contact Amanda McCollom to discuss customizing these materials for your own assignment.
+Explore the podcast and graphic design packages, which include an instructor’s guide with a sample timeline for the project and resources for students.
+Contact Amanda McCollom to discuss customizing these materials for your own assignment.

 These learning outcomes engage with national guidelines for college-level information literacy learning and were designed to support the English 110 course goals.
 All teaching materials are mapped to these outcomes.

 This collection of activities is designed for English 110 instructors to use in their courses to support all phases of research and multimodal assignments.
 UD librarians created these activities with an awareness of common needs in English 110 students.